Court hearings

 What is a Pretrial Hearing?

-A pretrial hearing is a meeting that occurs before the actual trial.
-It allows both parties and their attorneys to discuss the case with the judge, set timelines, and resolve any procedural issues.
+A “pretrial” is a court hearing that occurs before the actual trial.
+It allows both parties and/or their attorneys to briefly explain the case to the judge, set timelines, and resolve any procedural issues.
 The purpose of a pretrial hearing is to streamline the upcoming trial by clarifying the matters in dispute and potentially settling some issues without the need for a full trial.

 Pretrial hearings in family court cases, such as divorce, serve to address preliminary matters and encourage settlement before proceeding to trial.
 For example, if the parties do not agree on a specific issue such as if a case should involve alimony or not, the parties can voice their arguments to the judge.
 The judge can then “weigh in” or verbally give their opinion to the parties on how they might rule on the issue should it go to trial.
 This provides clarity to the parties about the issue and hopefully moves the negotiations in the right direction.